amhndu/hugo-website/content/blog/expr.md

 We make use of [dataclasses](https://docs.python.org/3/library/dataclasses.html) to free us from some boilerplate.
 Note how `BinaryOperation` contains two arbitrary nodes, this allows to represent any expressions built using binary operations with an arbitrary depth.

-If we were building a compiler, we'd have the job of building a full parser that reads characters creates the syntax tree, thankfully, we are not.
+If we were building a compiler, we'd have the job of building a full parser that reads characters and creates the syntax tree, thankfully, we are not.
 We are working in the confines of Python, we can leverage it's features.

-Consider the python expression `x + 1` The interpreter invokes the `add` [dunder method](https://docs.python.org/3/reference/datamodel.html#object.__add__) of the first operand, note that the language doesn't impose any constraint on what we can return.
+Consider the python expression `x + 1` - the interpreter invokes the `add` [dunder method](https://docs.python.org/3/reference/datamodel.html#object.__add__) of the first operand to evaluate it.
+Note that the language doesn't impose any constraint on what should be returned.
 Instead of just returning a numerical value, we can return an object that encapsulates the operation and can be evaluated lazily.
 We will use operator overloading to create the expression tree.

 Let's add this to our base `Node` class.
 We'll start simple and support just addition, subtraction and multiplication.
 You are of course free to extend this later (eg. with power, or division operation)!
 ```py